 Add coarse ground coffee to the bottom of your container.
-Note that the size of the container you use will give you that amount of cold brewed coffee, or fairly close to it.
-You can use a Mason jar or a gallon pitcher if you choose, depending on how much coffee concentrate you need.
-Fill the container the rest of the way with cold water and allow to steep for 12 or more hours, depending on how strong you enjoy your coffee.
+Note that the size of the container you use will give you that amount of cold-brewed coffee or fairly close to it.
+You can use a Mason jar or a gallon pitcher, depending on how much coffee concentrate you need.
+Fill the container the rest of the way with cold water and allow it to steep for 12 or more hours, depending on how strongly you enjoy your coffee.

 Once the coffee has steeped, use another container of equal size, a fine mesh strainer with two coffee filters placed inside the strainer.
 Slowly pour the coffee through the coffee filters in the strainer into the second container.
 Discard the filters.
 Refrigerate your coffee concentrate.